rtic-rs/rtic/book/en/src/by-example/tasks.md

 # Software tasks

-In addition to hardware tasks, which are invoked by the hardware in response to hardware events, RTFM also supports *software* tasks which can be spawned by the application from any execution context.
+In addition to hardware tasks, which are invoked by the hardware in response to hardware events, RTIC also supports *software* tasks which can be spawned by the application from any execution context.

 Software tasks can also be assigned priorities and, under the hood, are dispatched from interrupt handlers.
-RTFM requires that free interrupts are declared in an `extern` block when using software tasks; some of these free interrupts will be used to dispatch the software tasks.
+RTIC requires that free interrupts are declared in an `extern` block when using software tasks; some of these free interrupts will be used to dispatch the software tasks.
 An advantage of software tasks over hardware tasks is that many tasks can be mapped to a single interrupt